jerinjohny-ktnm/Ekartbot/README.md

 # Ekartbot
-A Ekart Shipment Tracking bot Made using Unofficial Api Of Ekart.
+An Ekart Shipment Tracking bot Made using Unofficial Api Of Ekart.

 # DEPLOY
 YOU CAN SIMPLY DEPLOY ON HEROKU BY CLICKING THE BUTTON BELOW